Betting Online from Malaysia in Ringgit MYR

 Almost all betting sites will want to at some point to verify your identity.
 To do this they’ll ask for scans of you photo ID and a copy of a utility bill in your name.
 Do not even consider betting online from Malaysia unless you have these available.
 For the photo ID your MyKad works fine but a passport is even better.
 A 48-page ICAO e-passport valid for five years costs RM300 and is easy to obtain.
 For a utility bill either a cable bill, internet bill, water bill, power bill, phone bill or anything similar will suffice.
 With this out of the way, all you need now is a banking method.

 The best banking method for Malaysians is EntroPay.
 Although this method costs about 4% plus exchange fees to load using your Malaysian debit or credit card, it’s by far the safest option.
-At sites such as www.bet365.com you’ll get bonus offers that will more than offset the fees.
+At some sites you’ll get bonus offers that will more than offset the fees.
 We suggest opening your account with EntroPay in either USD or EUR, because MYR is not supported.
 The benefit to using this method is your bank statement will appear as EntroPay as opposed to the name of a bookies website.
 Should any authorities review your bank records they’ll have no idea you were betting on the internet.
 Also, for a small fee you can order an EntroPay Plastic Card and access money you cash out of betting sites at any ATM in Malaysia (or anywhere else worldwide).

 Best Online Betting Sites for Malaysia